-- Children under 6 years of age should brush with a pea-size amount of fluoride toothpaste and be supervised by an adult to ensure that toothpaste is not swallowed.
+- Children between three and six years old should brush with a pea-size amount of fluoride toothpaste and be supervised by an adult to ensure that they do not swallow toothpaste.

 FDI urges all stakeholders, including governments, health professional associations, the education system, civil society and industry to take action to ensure that:

-- populations understand the benefits of proper and twice-daily tooth brushing with fluoride toothpaste; and
+- populations understand the benefits of toothbrushing twice-daily with fluoride toothpaste at the appropriate time and using the proper technique;